 Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

-The two Republican Alabama Senate candidates are less than one week away from a primary election – in what is one of the first tests of President Donald Trump’s influence.
+The two Republican Alabama Senate candidates face off today in what is one of the first tests of President Donald Trump’s influence on elections.

-Sen. Luther Strange, who was appointed to finish out Jeff Sessions’ term when he was tapped as the U.S. attorney general, faces former Alabama Chief Justice Roy Moore in a runoff.
+Sen. Luther Strange, who was appointed to finish out Jeff Sessions’ term when he was tapped as the U.S. attorney general, faces the conservative former Alabama Chief Justice Roy Moore Tuesday in a runoff.

-Vice President Mike Pence will campaign for Strange Monday, the day before the election.
-Trump stumped for Strange in Alabama Friday.
+Both Trump and Vice President Mike Pence visited Alabama over the past week to campaign for Strange.

-Former White House chief strategist Steve Bannon and "Duck Dynasty" star Phil Robertson will appear at a rally for Moore.
+Former White House chief strategist Steve Bannon pitted himself against Trump in the race as he backed Moore and campaigned for him on the eve of the election.
+In Alabama Monday night, Bannon also praised Trump as “one of the most courageous individuals” in an apparent move to alleviate fears Trump’s own base may have over siding with a different candidate.

+Moore also received the support of “Duck Dynasty” star Phil Robertson, Brexit leader Nigel Farage and former Alaska Gov. Sarah Palin.

-Despite having Trump’s support, being buoyed by millions of dollars in advertising by a super political action committee tied to Senate Majority Leader Mitch McConnell and Moore’s past controversies, Strange was unable to avoid a runoff during a primary last month.
+Despite having Trump’s support, being buoyed by millions of dollars in advertising by a super political action committee tied to Senate Majority Leader Mitch McConnell and Moore’s past controversies, Strange was unable to avoid a runoff during a primary last month and trails in the polls.

 The special general election slated for Dec.
 12. Here’s a look at the candidates.